pegasusgio/Civic-Sense/README.md

 # Civic-Sense
-Master Degree in Computer Science
+Master Degree in Computer Science A.A.
+2020/2021
 Exam of Secure Software Engineering

 Team components: